2Anno·

 VICI: 0.658 || Realty: 0.642 || STAG: 0.715 || W.P.
 Carey: 0.885 || STORE: 0.868 || Simon Properties: 5.983 || Sector median: 0.907

 The ratio of liabilities to equity shows how high the liabilities are compared to the available equity.
-A low ratio therefore shows that the value of the portfolio is comparatively large compared to the existing liabilities.
+A low ratio therefore shows that the value of the portfolio is comparatively high compared to the existing liabilities.
 The ratio is also independent of the current share price.
 Here, Realty is at the top together with VICI.
-Roughly speaking, $1 of equity is matched by only about $0.65 of liabilities.
+Roughly speaking, 1$ equity is offset by only around 0.65$ liabilities.
 The sector median of 0.907$ liabilities per 1$ equity shows that this is a very good value.

 Summary:

-In all categories, VICI is able to keep up with the popular and well-known REITs and even come out on top in many categories.
+In all categories, VICI can keep up with the popular and well-known REITs and even come out on top in many categories.
 This is a possible indicator that VICI is a quality REIT.
-The comparison with the sector median is also interesting: in every category, VICI is better off than the sector median, and in some cases very clearly.
+The comparison with the sector median is also interesting: VICI is better than the sector median in every category, in some cases very clearly.

 6. moats

-We would now like to give an overview of so-called moats of VICI.
-Moats are factors that protect a company's business model so strongly that potential competition cannot simply destroy the business model.
+We would now like to provide an overview of the so-called moats of VICI.
+Moats are factors that protect a company's business model to such an extent that potential competitors cannot simply destroy the business model.

-We start first with VICI's unique locations.
-As mentioned in the History section, VICI is the largest building and land owner on the Las Vegas Strip through its acquisition of MGM Growth Properties.
-Buildings on the Las Vegas Strip are in hot demand and potential competition cannot simply build a new casino on the Las Vegas Strip.
-VICI's portfolio includes world-renowned casinos with arguably the world's best location for gaming, which cannot be easily copied.
-Moreover, it is very difficult for new investors to acquire casinos due to the strict regulations and complicated policies behind gambling.
-So the competition has an enormously hard time getting a foot in the door.
+Let's start with VICI's unique locations.
+As already mentioned in the "History" section, VICI is the largest building and land owner on the Las Vegas Strip following the acquisition of MGM Growth Properties.
+The buildings on the Las Vegas Strip are in high demand and potential competitors cannot simply build a new casino on the Las Vegas Strip.
+VICI's portfolio includes world-renowned casinos with arguably the world's best location for gambling, which cannot simply be copied.
+It is also very difficult for new investors to acquire casinos due to the strict regulations and complicated politics behind gambling.
+It is therefore extremely difficult for competitors to get a foot in the door.

 Another moat is the crisis-proof nature of the business model.
-It's hard to believe, but gambling is a very crisis-proof business.
-During the last severe economic crisis of 2008 to 2010, the number of tourist visits to Las Vegas only dropped from about 39 million annually to 36 million annually, a decline of only 7.7% [11].
-If we now consider that 87% of all tourists go to a casino and gamble at least once during their visit, it shows how crisis-proof pure gambling is [12].
+It may be hard to believe, but gambling is a very crisis-proof business.
+During the last severe economic crisis from 2008 to 2010, the number of tourist visits to Las Vegas only fell from around 39 million annually to 36 million annually, a decline of just 7.7% [11].
+Considering that 87% of all tourists go to a casino at least once during their visit and gamble there, this shows how crisis-proof pure gambling is [12].
 The occupancy rate of hotels is stable at 90% and 16 of the 20 largest hotels in the world are located in Las Vegas [12].
-But more and more tourists are not only interested in pure gambling but also in experiences like good food, shows, big events and sightseeing.
+However, tourists are increasingly not only interested in pure gambling but also in experiences such as good food, shows, major events and sightseeing.

-This ties in seamlessly with another moat of VICI: the business model is very difficult to destroy by digitalization or BigTech.
-CEO Edward Pitoniak explicitly talks about how Las Vegas does not sell product but experiences [13].
-Most visitors to Las Vegas are not there just for the gambling, but for an overall experience.
+This ties in seamlessly with another of VICI's moats: the business model is very difficult to destroy through digitalization or BigTech.
+CEO Edward Pitoniak explicitly states that Las Vegas is not about selling products but experiences [13].
+Most visitors to Las Vegas are not just there for the gambling, but for the overall experience.
 38% of all Americans have been to Las Vegas at least once [12].
-Unlike retail, the casino experience in Las Vegas or other comparable gambling capitals is very difficult to destroy through digitization.
-Similarly, the experience of travel cannot be digitized.
+Unlike retail, the casino experience in Las Vegas or other comparable gambling capitals is very difficult to disrupt through digitization.
+Just as the experience of travel cannot be digitized.

 Another important point is that this is a completely new REIT category.
-It has been almost impossible to invest broadly in gaming and the "Las Vegas experience" until now.
-However, VICI Properties already bundles 43 casinos, 450 restaurant, bars and nightclub into one package that is very easy to invest in.
-This is particularly interesting for institutional investors, as it brings another type of risk diversification.
+Until now, it has hardly been possible to invest broadly in gambling and the "Las Vegas experience".
+However, VICI Properties already bundles 43 casinos, 450 restaurants, bars and nightclubs into a package that is very easy to invest in.
+This is particularly interesting for institutional investors, as it offers a further form of risk diversification.

 7. risks

-Risks are, of course, on the one hand the focus on the USA and in particular on the Las Vegas location.
-Although there are also several casinos in Atlantic City, Indianapolis and Detroit in the portfolio, the main revenues are generated in Las Vegas.
-In addition, the golf courses contribute only an insignificant portion of the company's revenues.
+One risk is, of course, the focus on the USA and in particular on the Las Vegas location.
+Although there are also several casinos in Atlantic City, Indianapolis and Detroit in the portfolio, the main revenue is generated in Las Vegas.
+In addition, the golf courses only contribute an insignificant proportion of the company's revenue.
 Consequently, an investment in VICI is a kind of bet on the future of Las Vegas as an experience and casino location.

-Of course, the Corona situation is also a risk factor for VICI.
+Of course, the coronavirus situation is also a risk factor for VICI.
 Possible lockdowns and travel restrictions from abroad could massively reduce the number of tourists in Las Vegas.
-However, a look at the numbers also shows that previous lockdowns and travel restrictions have succeeded in keeping 100% of all rents of the rented properties on time (see the "Numbers" section).
-So even during the Corona crisis, decent money was earned and there was no decline in rental income.
+However, a look at the figures also shows that the previous lockdowns and travel restrictions have been successful 100% of all rents for rented properties on time (see "Figures" section).
+This means that even during the coronavirus crisis, the company earned a decent amount of money and there was no decline in rental income.
 Of course, this is also due to the business model, as VICI does not operate the casinos but only acts as a landlord.
-A comparison with the REIT Simon Properties, which also specializes in the entertainment industry with a focus on cinemas, theaters and restaurants, shows that in 2020 the latter recorded a decline in revenue of 18%, while VICI achieved revenue growth of 37%.
-In addition, Simon Properties posted a loss in 2020 and 2021, while VICI posted stable profits and and was able to make acquisitions without high debt.
+A comparison with the REIT Simon Properties, which also specializes in the entertainment industry with a focus on cinemas, theaters and restaurants, shows that it recorded a decline in revenue of 18% in 2020, while VICI achieved revenue growth of 37%.
+In addition, Simon Properties posted a loss in 2020 and 2021, while VICI posted stable profits and was also able to make acquisitions without high debt.

 8. outlook

-CEO Edward Pitoniak's long-term goal is for VICI to deliver 12% returns per year to its investors [14] (dividend and capital gains).
+CEO Edward Pitoniak's long-term goal is for VICI to provide its investors with a 12% return per year [14] (dividend and share price gains).

-A look at the historical data shows: In 2018, the stock started at $20 per share.
-At the end of 2021, the stock stood at USD 30.11 per share.
-That makes a price gain over 4 years of 10.11 USD per share.
-Add to that the dividends of 4.8025 USD.
-In total, therefore, a return of 14.91 USD was achieved.
-This corresponds to a return of 74.55% in 4 years or an average of 14.94% per year.
-This means that the targeted 12% return per year is plausible, but of course serves not as a forecast for future returns.
+A look at the historical data shows: In 2018, the share started at USD 20 per share.
+At the end of 2021, the share price was USD 30.11 per share.
+This represents a price gain of USD 10.11 per share over 4 years.
+Added to this are the dividends of USD 4.8025.
+A total return of USD 14.91 was therefore achieved.
+This corresponds to a return of 74.55% over 4 years or an average of 14.94% per year.
+This means that the targeted 12% return per year is plausible, but is of course not serve as a forecast for future returns.

-VICI thus performed (significantly) better than the major indices S&P 500, NASDAQ 100 and the DAX in its still short history.
+VICI has therefore (significantly) outperformed the major indices S&P 500, NASDAQ 100 and the DAX in its still short history.
 The forecasts for the current and coming year show a continuation of this trend in purely economic and balance sheet terms.
-Whether this will also be reflected in the share price remains to be seen and is certainly in the famous crystal ball.
+Whether it will also be reflected in the share price remains to be seen and is certainly a matter for the famous crystal ball.

 Personally, I think the chances are not too bad that the targeted annual return of 12% can be achieved in the long term.
-The combination of fast growing dividends and good share price development through clever and at the same time reasonable acquisitions is hard to top in my opinion.
+In my opinion, the combination of fast-growing dividends and good share price performance through clever and sensible acquisitions is hard to beat.

 #reit